A Gift from an IRA

 Consider your timing.

-The traditional QCD can usually be accomplished if you begin the process in early December.
+The traditional QCD can usually be accomplished if you initiate the process by Monday, December 2, 2024.
 The one-time QCD option may require a bit more time to set up the CGA or CRT.
 A beneficiary designation is quick and easy to make at any time.

 How can we serve you?